 How to Calculate P/E Ratio

-• Price per Share is the current trading price of the stock on the market.
+- Find the current price per share: this is the latest trading price of the stock on the market and reflects current investor demand.

 P/E = $250.42 ÷ $6.75 = 37.1